 The Statewide Transportation Improvement Program (STIP) lists statewide planned projects and assigns funding over a four-year period.
 It comprises 24 regional TIPs and two statewide TIPs.Learn more

-Long Range Transportation Plans (LRTP) set policies, visions, and goals over a 20 to 25-year period.
+Long-Range Transportation Plans (LRTP) set policies, visions, and goals over a 20-year period.
 Statewide and regional LRTPs help guide the planning process.Learn more

 The 12-Year Program (TYP) lists statewide planned projects and assigns funding over at 12-year period.
 The first four years comprise the STIP.Learn more